Devorn Jorsling

-Devorn Jorsling (born 27 December 1983 in Morvant) is a Trinidadian footballer who plays for Defence Force.
+Devorn Jorsling (born 27 December 1983) is a Trinidadian former footballer who played as a forward.

 Club career

 Early career

-Jorsling played extensively in the TT Pro League, initially with W Connection and Caledonia AIA, but most prominently Defence Force, with whom he played for 8 seasons.
+Jorsling was born in Morvant.
+He played extensively in the TT Pro League, initially with W Connection and Caledonia AIA, but most prominently Defence Force, with whom he played for eight seasons.

 He was part of the Defence Force squad which won T&T Pro League title in 2010/2011, won a First Citizens Cup winner's medal in 2009, won the Trinidad and Tobago Cup in 2005, and won the T&T Pro League Golden Boot Award in 2008, tallying 21 goals.
 He also played for the team in their 2002 CONCACAF Champions' Cup first round loss to Pachuca.

 Orlando City

 On 27 January 2011 Jorsling signed with Orlando City S.C. of the USL Pro league in the United States.

 Caledonia AIA

 After his stint with Orlando City in 2011, Jorsling returned to Trinidad to play for the national team in November 2011.
 He also returned to the TT Pro League, playing for Caledonia AIA, as a striker.